romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## createExtension, dropExtension

-`createExtension` creates a database extension, removes it on rollback.
+`createExtension` creates a database extension, and removes it on rollback.

-`dropExtension` takes the same arguments, removes extension on migrate and adds it on rollback.
+`dropExtension` takes the same arguments, removes the extension on migrate, and adds it on rollback.

 ```ts
 import { change } from 'rake-db'